FlintNUU Flint Docs

 flint import remove "NUU Flint/Guide" --delete-files

-Without --delete-files, the import is removed from configuration but files remain until the next sync cleans them up.
+Without --delete-files, the import is removed from configuration but files remain until the next update cleans them up.

 Import Sources